 What Is The Difference Between Scale And Proportion in interior design?
-Often, proportion is the word used interchangeably with scale.
+Often, a proportion is the word used interchangeably with scale.
 In interior design, scale and proportion are two different things.
 Scale implies that the objects are compared when one object’s actual size is known.
 On the other hand, proportion relates to two objects’ general size without knowing any information about their actual measurements, also known as scale.

 Designers aim to get the space proportions they aim for in their design, in most cases.
 However, there are sometimes design goals that are disproportionate.
-Read and learn more about this important principle of interior design.
+Read and learn more about this important interior design principle of interior design.